What is the difference in impact between having a rescue shelter and having a vet clinic?

 That’s 4375 animals NOT born if half of the 250 animals we see are dogs and half are cats.

-Can you name ANY rescue in southeast Asia able to take on that many animals?
+Can you name ANY rescue in southeast Asia able to take on that many animals in a year?
 Anywhere in the world even?

 For every dog sterilized whether from a private owner or rescue, thousands of babies will not be born into a world in which there are not nearly enough loving, lifelong homes for them and little access to proper veterinary care.
 They will not be born into a country in which they are nothing more than a commodity to most people, something to be cute for a while, then tossed aside the moment they have a problem.
 They will never be on the streets, never be stolen or poisoned for dog or cat meat.
 They will not suffer from reproductive cancers or the common Canine Transmissible Venereal Tumors which is rampant in Vietnam.

-IF YOU WANT TO SAVE ANIMALS IN VIETNAM, YOU WANT A VET CLINIC, NOT A SHELTER.
+IF YOU WANT TO SAVE ANIMALS IN VIETNAM (or anywhere in the developing world), YOU WANT A VET CLINIC, NOT A SHELTER.

 What can we do as a shelter?

-Without the ability to adopt out animals locally anymore because the absolute lack of competent veterinary services regionally make any tiny issue a crisis, there is no way to have new intakes.
+Without the ability to adopt out animals locally anymore because the absolute lack of competent veterinary services regionally makes any tiny issue a crisis, there is no way to have new intakes.
 We just can’t take animals that we can’t get homes for.
-We are also thousands of dollars in debt to our US nonprofit lawyer, former staff, and plenty of bills that keep on coming which we do not get nearly enough funds for.

-Our only impact right now is on the lives we have already saved.
-They are the most valuable thing we are doing now, and as a rescue, this is what we are so proud of.
-They get the best care within the lack of resources we have, they are safe, and they are loved until their forever families come along to adopt them in areas in which they are able to access competent vet care.
-They do not live in a filthy hoarding facility like most shelters in Vietnam and they are not put down because we have no money for them.
+Our only impact right now is on the lives we have already saved, whereas a vet clinic could be servicing the thousands of animals we get calls and messages for every year.
+Those rescues we have now are the most valuable program we have, and as a rescue, this is what we are so proud of.
+They get the best care within the limited resources we have, they are safe, and they are loved until their forever families come along to adopt them in areas in which they are able to access competent vet care.
+They do not live in a filthy hoarding facility like almost all “shelters” in Vietnam and they are not put down because we have no money for them.
 This is responsible rescue that involves a lifelong commitment to every animal we take in.

-At BEST, we can help these 30 animals a year, assist in getting a few animals fostered, and organize treatment for other animals not on our property.
+However, at BEST, we can help these 35 animals a year, assist in getting a few animals fostered, and organize treatment for other animals not on our property.
 Without a clinic, this is ALL we can do.

 at the ABSOLUTE MINIMUM, 250 clients/rescues plus preventing over 4000 new animals being born.